syb0rg/Khronos/README.md

 # Khronos - Version 0.4 (alpha)

-Khronos is an intellegent program that utilizes speech recognition to carry out a user's command.
-Khronos can also sythesize speech in order to respond to the commands given to him.
+Khronos is an intelligent program that utilizes speech recognition to carry out a user's command.
+Khronos can also synthesize speech in order to respond to the commands given to him.

 ---